whyleee/RDB/README.md

 - Docker: `docker-compose up -d --build` (in the solution root directory)
 - Local: `dotnet restore` then `dotnet run` (in selected project directory)

-Browse http://rdb.api/api/values after container or server is started.
+Browse http://localhost:18420/api/values for API or http://localhost:18421 for admin after container or server is started.

 ## Work Guide
 Full task journey from the backlog to production is described below.